supermemo-wiki/SuperMemo.Wiki/community/events/hackathons/2021-supermemo-code-1.md

 ## Organization

 This event is organized by [Alexis Incogito](https://github.com/alexis-), creator of [SuperMemo Assistant](https://sma.supermemo.wiki).
-I will supervize the entire duration of the hackathon to help participants setup their project and solve blocking issues.
+He will supervize the entire duration of the hackathon to help participants setup their project and solve blocking issues.

 ## Prerequisites